Meet the team behind the Mayfield Festival of Music and the Arts.

 Andrew Benians, Music Adviser

-Andrew teaches singing, piano and organ at Saint Ronan’s School and Mayfield Girls School.
+Andrew is a Director of the Mayfield Festival.
 He is married and has two children.

 Jane discovered the joy of choral singing embarrassingly late in life when the chance purchase of a singing lesson opened her eyes to its magic and wonder.